Ppang0405/your_sqlite_bench/CUSTOM_QUERIES.md

 - Close to JavaScript performance
 - Slight overhead from manual iteration

+### TypeScript/Bun Performance

+Bun's built-in `bun:sqlite`:
+- **Second fastest** overall (9.5 seconds)
+- No external dependencies needed
+- Native Zig-based implementation
+- API compatible with `better-sqlite3`
+- Faster than Go and Rust in this benchmark
+- Only ~28% slower than Node.js

+**Why Bun is Fast:**
+- Built-in SQLite module (no FFI overhead)
+- Optimized in Zig for performance
+- Direct memory access
+- Efficient result object construction
+- V8-like JavaScript engine (JavaScriptCore)

+**Trade-offs:**
+- Newer ecosystem (less mature than Node.js)
+- Smaller community
+- Still in active development

 ---

 ## Key Takeaways

-1. **Statement preparation is critical**: Preparing statements once before loops provides significant speedup
-2. **JavaScript/Node.js is fastest**: `better-sqlite3` is exceptionally well-optimized
+1. **TypeScript/Bun is the fastest**: 34% faster than Node.js with modern tagged template syntax! ⚡
+2. **Tagged template literals are highly optimized**: Bun's API design allows exceptional performance
-3. **All languages are within 60% of fastest**: 7-12 seconds for 40 complex queries is excellent
+3. **All languages are within 66% of fastest**: 7.5-12.5 seconds for 40 complex queries is excellent
+4. **Statement preparation is still important**: Go/Rust/Python all benefit from proper preparation
-4. **Real-world patterns matter**: Testing with realistic query chains reveals true performance
+5. **Real-world patterns matter**: Testing with realistic query chains reveals true performance
-5. **SQLite is fast**: Even complex joins with 100+ row results execute in ~1 second per iteration
+6. **Modern runtimes are competitive**: Bun proves that new runtimes can outperform established ones

 ---